mupezzuol/spring-microservice-loja/README.md

 ## About the project <a name="about"></a> :link:

-O projeto foi desenvolvido utilizando Spring Boot, portanto foi adotado uma arquitetura baseada em micro serviços utilizando todo o poder do Spring Cloud e suas tecnologias.
-Quando estamos trabalhando com Spring temos diversas vantagens por ganharmos tecnologias e soluções já prontas para serem implementadas, portanto fizemos o uso de algumas delas.
+The project was developed using Spring Boot, so it was adopted an architecture based on micro services using all the power of Spring Cloud and its technologies.
+When we are working with Spring we have several advantages for gaining technologies and solutions already ready to be implemented, so we made use of some of them.

 #### Breaking the domain into services

-- Nós quebramos o domínio da solução em 3 projetos (loja, fornecedor, transportador), sendo assim em nossas APIs nós utilizamos algumas tecnologias e soluções para construir uma arquitetura sólida, segura, rastreável e escalável.
+- We broke the domain of the solution into 3 projects (store, supplier, transporter), so in our APIs we use some technologies and solutions to build a solid, secure, traceable and scalable architecture.

 #### Spring Cloud Netflix Eureka

-- Usamos o Netflix Eureka como uma solução de Service Discovery, ela é bem simples e fácil de implementar.
+- We use Netflix Eureka as a Service Discovery solution, it is very simple and easy to implement.

 #### Spring Cloud Config

-- As configurações yaml dos projetos foram todas exportadas e configuradas através do microserviço 'Config Server'.
+- The yaml configurations of the projects were all exported and configured through the 'Config Server' microservice.

 #### Spring Cloud OpenFeign

-- Foi utilizado Spring Feign para realizar chamadas entre micro serviços de forma simples para seus clientes, é um projeto que foi inspirado em Retrofit, JAXRS-2.0 e WebSocket.
-Com ele nós também conseguimos utilizar o Client Side Load Balancer pois o Feign é integrado com o Ribbon, que por sua vez também é integrado com o Eureka.
+- Spring Feign was used to make calls between micro services in a simple way for its customers, it is a project that was inspired by Retrofit, JAXRS-2.0 and WebSocket.
+With it we are also able to use the Client Side Load Balancer because Feign is integrated with the Ribbon, which in turn is also integrated with Eureka.

 #### Spring Cloud Sleuth